-- 1. Recommendation 1: Adult Overview and Scrutiny Committee note the scope and progress of the Community Hospital review in Warwickshire including engagement feedback received to date. - 2.
-Recommendation 2: Adult Overview and Scrutiny Committee to support the planned approach to ensuring Warwickshire patients, carers and families are involved throughout the review process.
+Recommendation 1: Adult Overview and Scrutiny Committee to note the scope and progress of the Community Hospital review in Warwickshire including the engagement feedback received to date and the output of the Community and Technical Panel exercises.

+Recommendation 2: Adult Overview and Scrutiny Committee to consider the proposals in Table 4 and support further exploration to be progressed on each of the proposals in Table 5.